Martins Pond Conservation Area

-Martins Pond is located smack in the middle of Groton.
-This trail takes you from the Scarlet Hill parking area most of the way to the the connecting Priest Family Conservation Area but you have to walk about 250 yards on Martins Pond Road to the dirt road that takes you to the Priest trail.
-The property consists of woodlands and wetlands along the outflow to Martin’s Pond.
-Although only a 3/4 mile trail, the trail offers two close up views of the pond.
+Martins Pond is located in the middle of Groton.
+This trail takes you from the Scarlet Hill parking area on Shattuck St. most of the way to the the connecting Priest Family Conservation Area but you’ll have to walk about 250 yards on Martins Pond Road to the private driveway on the right (along which there is a public easement; follow the trail markers) that takes you to the Priest Trail.
+The property consists of woodlands and wetlands along Martin’s Pond.
+Although only a 3/4 mile-long trail, it offers two excellent views of the pond.

 History